-This site, in March 2015 is a gloriously quiet, empty site, with amazingly little graffiti and spectacular detail on stone carving.
+This site is a gloriously quiet, empty site, with amazingly little graffiti and has spectacular detail on stone carving.
 Go before it gets too busy!
-In our trip we saw six other people visiting.
+On our trip, we saw six other people visiting.
 This might be a UNESCO World Heritage site in India, but its location and challenges getting there mean that you’ll likely have the place to yourself!
 Here’s how to visit Champaner Pavagadh.

 Entry Fees to Champaner Pavagadh